HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/ww500_md/doc/Compiler_selection.md

 At one stage I thought it would be useful to find out what was contributing to the increas in .rodata sizes.
 I started a process, first with Copilot and then with ChatGPT, to get a Python script that would print functions that contributed to .rodata, ordered by size, and comparing the outputs of the two compilers 10.3 and 14.3.
-It turned out I also eeded to distinguish between the two different SRAM areas which contained .rodata.
+It turned out I also needed to distinguish between the two different SRAM areas which contained .rodata.

 This took too long and many tries.
 In the end ChatGPT produced [compare_rodata_maps.py](../../../../../_Tools/compare_rodata_maps.py)